-One episode dealt with poachers.
+Some episodes dealt with poachers.
 The writers did not beat around the bush about it.
 The Planeteers come across the mutilated carcass of a panther that was skinned and its body left to rot, and one girl is shown a box containing severed gorilla hands to be used as an ash tray.

-Most episodes with Verminous Scumm, whether he was trying to conquer cities with his rat army, or giving out drugs that warp people's minds causing them to go insane, and end up with fatal consequences.
+Most episodes with Verminous Skumm, whether he was trying to conquer cities with his rat army, or giving out drugs that warp people's minds causing them to go insane, and end up with fatal consequences.

-In "Deadly Ransom," Captain Planet is captured by Blight and Nukem.
-The two of them shoot down the Geocruiser right in front of him.
+"Deadly Ransom": Captain Planet is captured by Blight and Nukem, who shoot down the Geo-cruiser right in front of him.
 Granted, we find out the Planeteers weren't inside it, but what thoughts must have crossed Captain Planet's mind?
 Considering how little he reacted to Blight's plan of dismembering him, he probably assumed the worst and didn't care what happened to him after.

 It's almost canon confirmation of the Fanon idea that Captain Planet looks at the Planeteers (several of whom are from broken homes; special mention going to Wheeler's father here) as his children; ask any parent their reaction in that situation and few will deny that they'd be as devastated as Captain Planet was.